 Healthcare assistants support practice nurses with their daily work and carry out tasks such as phlebotomy (drawing blood), blood pressure measurement and new patient checks.
 They may act as a chaperone when a patient or doctor requests one.

 Lindsey joined the practice in 1995 following a career in central banking.
 In 2001 Lindsey qualified in Primary Health Care Management at the University of London and is a member of the Association of Managers in General Practice (AMGP) and the Institute of Healthcare Management (MIHM).
 Lindsey is the Business Partner of the Beacon Health Group Partnership having specific responsibility for the business, service development and innovation along with the strategic progress of the practice.
-Lindsey is supported by the Practice Manager, Samantha Young.

 IT & Communications Manager